When Your Dog Has Diabetes – Care For Your Diabetic Dog

 Eye Problems Sometimes Associated With Diabetes – Cataracts

 Dogs that develop diabetes are more prone to develop cataracts in their eye lenses as well.
 When a cataract problem is advance, your pet may be unable to see.
 Cataracts are lenses that are no longer clear to the passage of light.
 There are many kinds of cataracts that affect dogs, the most common form, affecting all old dogs, is not a true cataract at all and it is not related to diabetes.
 In those old dogs, the fibers that compose the lens become tighter and more densely compressed together, reflecting a hazy cloudiness.
 This is referred to as lenticular (nuclear) sclerosis.
 Although lenticular sclerosis may look serious to you, the dog actually retains most or all of its vision and will not bump into objects or walk hesitantly.
-Read more about that type of cataract here.
+Read more about cataracts in dogs here .

 Remember that even if your diabetic dog should loose its vision, it will remain a happy and contented soul.
-That is because dogs interact with the people they love and their environment much more by scent than by vision (their sense of smell is hundreds of times more sensitive than ours)
+That is because dogs interact with the people they love and their environment much more by scent than by vision (their sense of smell is many more times more sensitive than ours)

 There are veterinary ophthalmologists who can remove one or both of these cloudy lens and replace them with artificial ones.
 But that is not a surgery that I often recommend.
 Complications are frequent. it is expensive, and it subjects your pet to a lot of unnecessary stress.
-I do suggest that pets with diabetic cataracts be seen by a veterinary ophthalmologist occasionally to confirm that pressure within the pet’s eyes remains normal and is not elevated (=glaucoma ) and that no inflammatory eye changes (uveitis ) that need medications are present.
-Eyes that have cataracts are more subject to those sorts of problems (ref) as well as to dry eye (keratoconjunctivitis sicca). (ref) Although diabetic cataracts do not generally improve on their own, there have been reports of it happening. (ref) There may also be medications that slow the cataract formation process. (ref) Humans with diabetes are more susceptible to various other eye and vision problems.
-We do not know if dogs are too, but you can read about those additional eye problems in diabetic dogs here and here .
+I do suggest that pets with diabetic cataracts be seen by a veterinary ophthalmologist occasionally to confirm that pressure within your dog’s eyes remains normal and is not elevated and that no inflammatory eye changes (uveitis) is present.
+Eyes that have cataracts are more subject to those sorts of problems ( read here ) as well as to “dry eye” (keratoconjunctivitis sicca). ( read here ) Although diabetic cataracts do not generally improve on their own, there have been reports of it happening in dogs. ( read here ) There are also medications that might slow the cataract formation process. ( read here ) Humans with diabetes are more susceptible to various other eye and vision problems.
+We do not know if dogs are too.

-When pets develop hy-po-glycemia, their blood sugar level has fallen below 60mg/dL.
-However, on rare occasion the blood sugar levels in untreated or inadequately treated dogs will soar to extremely high levels – greater than 650mg/dL.
-In this extreme = hy-per-glycemia, several things rapidly occur:
+When a dog’s blood sugar level falls below 60 mg/dL it will show the signs of hypoglycemia.
+However on rare occasions the blood sugar levels in untreated or inadequately treated dogs will soar to extremely high levels – greater than 650 mg/dL.
+In such an extreme hyperglycemic state several things are likely to occur:

-A dog’s blood with this elevated amount of sugar in it has an extreme affinity for water.
+The blood of a dog with this elevated amount of sugar in it has an extreme affinity for water.
 So water is sucked out of the brain and other organs and into its bloodstream.
 This results in severe depression and weakness.
 The pet stops drinking and eating and can rapidly become comatose.
-Water is not only lost from the brain, it is lost from the body through urine.
-So the dog becomes severely dehydrated as well (hypovolemic shock).
-The dog’s eyes become sunken and their gums are usually tacky or dry.
-Their skin looses its normal spring-like and elasticity and remains “tented” when it is plucked upward.
-This results in dehydration at the cellular level – fluids are literally sucked out of the body cells and intracellular space by the extremely high level of blood glucose.
+Water is not only lost from the brain, it is lost from the body through high-sugar-content urine.
+So the dog becomes severely dehydrated as the amount of fluid in its body drops and the dog is to weak and disoriented to drink (hypovolemic shock).
+These dog’s eyes become sunken and their gums are usually tacky or dry.
+Their skin looses its normal spring-back elasticity and remains “tented” when it is finger-plucked upward.
+This results in dehydration at the intracellular level too – fluids are literally sucked out of the body’s cells by the extremely high level of blood glucose.
 This is not ketosis so the pet’s urine remains relatively ketone-free.
-In these emergency situation, the pets must receive large amounts of intravenous fluids in an attempt to rehydrate their brain and bodies.
+In these emergency situation, dogs need to receive large amounts of intravenous fluids in an attempt to rehydrate their brain and bodies.
 They usually need replacement potassium and phosphate as well.
-Despite aggressive therapy the recovery rate from this condition is quite low.
+Despite aggressive therapy the recovery rate from this situation is quite low.

 High Blood Pressure

-Dogs that are diabetic are at increased risk of developing elevated blood pressure (hypertension). (ref) High blood pressure can cause kidney damage in dogs.
+Dogs that are diabetic are at increased risk of developing elevated blood pressure (hypertension). ( read here ) High blood pressure can cause kidney damage in dogs.
 So it is wise for your vet’s periodic health checks to include a check of the dog’s systolic blood pressure.
-Should it be high, there are medications to lower it.
-Should it be high, a check of its kidney function (blood creatinine) might be a wise decision as well.
+Should it be high, there are medications to help lower it.
+Should it be high, a check of your dog’s kidney function (blood creatinine) might be a wise decision as well.

 Nerve Problems Associated With Diabetes

 Nerve problems do not seem to occur as frequently in diabetic dogs as they do in diabetic people.
-But they occasionally do occur. (ref) The most commonly reported sign is weakness of the rear legs.
-There are many non-diabetic explanations for rear leg weakness in older dogs.
-When things are unclear, nerve condition studies might be able to sort the problems out. (ref) There is also some evidence that uncontrolled diabetes can affect the nerves that control heart rhythm (vagal neuropathy). (ref)
+But they have been reported. ( read here ) The most common reported sign is rear leg weakness.
+There are many non-diabetic explanations for rear leg weakness in older dogs – the most common being spine and spinal disc issues unrelated to diabetes.
+When things remain unclear, nerve conduction studies might be able to sort the problems out. ( read here ) There is also some evidence that uncontrolled diabetes can affect the nerves that control heart rhythm (vagal neuropathy). ( read here )

 Be Cautious When Giving Your Diabetic Pet Other Medicines